5.1 Exporting Data to Delimited Files

-- To Source File Location: this is the same directory as the current R script.
+- To Source File Location: this will set the working directory as the directory of the current R script.

-- To Files Pane Location: this is the same directory as shown in the Files Panel on the bottom right of RStudio.
+- To Files Pane Location: this will set the working directory as the directory of the Files Pane on the bottom right of RStudio.

 - Choose Directory…: this will open up a window from which you can choose any desired directory.